 In May 2018, the Company secured its cornerstone license agreement with ISMMS for research and clinical study work and intended commercialization by the Company (see Note 10).
 As part of the collaboration, ISMMS became a shareholder in the Company and has subsequently made equity investments both in the Company's IPO on AIM in November 2018, the subsequent sale of ordinary shares in July 2019 and the Company's IPO on Nasdaq in July 2020.
 As of December 31, 2020, amounts due to ISMMS totaled \$0.3 million.
 During the three and six months ended December 31, 2020 the Company incurred expenses of \$0.3 million and \$0.3 million, respectively, which are included in research and development expenses in the condensed consolidated statement of operations.
-During the three and six months ended December 31, 2019, the Company incurred expenses of \$0.1 million and \$0.1 million, respectively, which are included in research and development expenses in the condensed consolidated statement of operations.
+During the three and six months ended December 31, 2019, the Company incurred expenses of \$0.1 million and \$0.1 million, respectively, which are included in research and development expenses of solution and \$0.1 million, respectively, which are included in research and development expenses of solution and \$0.1 million an